DanielJMFrancis/LifecycleAwareTimer/README.md

 #### Observing the timer

-The timer exposes `LiveData` fields that emit the current values of the timer as it ticks, in addition to when it run .
+The timer exposes `LiveData` fields that emit the current values of the timer as it ticks, in addition to when it runs.

 ```kotlin
 class ExampleActivity : AppCompatActivity() {